Mezek/paradox/README.md

 # paradox
-Introduction of some statistical paradoxes and problems
+Explanation or visualisation of some statistical paradoxes and problems.

 List of topics:
 - Monty Hall problem